schachi5000/mcc-app/README.md

 This project is not affiliated with or endorsed by Marvel Champions or its respective owners.
 Marvel Champions is a registered trademark of its respective owners.
 This project is non-profit and created for the benefit of the Marvel Champions community.

 ## Author
-This project is developed by [Alexander Schacher].
+This project is developed by Alexander Schacher.

 Thank you for using the Marvel Champions Companion App!